tdep-developers/tdep/docs/program/phonon_dispersion_relations.md

     default value 400
     Number of points on the frequency axis of the phonon dos.

-* `--temperature value`
-    default value -1
-    Evaluate thermodynamic phonon properties at a single temperature.

-* `--temperature_range value#1 value#2 value#3`
-    default value -1 -1 -1
-    Evaluate thermodynamic phonon properties for a series of temperatures, specify min, max and the number of points.

 * `--gruneisen`
     default value .false.
     Use third order force constants to calculate mode Gruneisen parameters.